devops329/devops/instruction/grafanaK6/grafanaK6.md

    1. write a JavaScript testing script in the Grafana Cloud K6 **Script Editor**
    1. or use the Grafana Cloud K6 **Test Builder**.

-   Using the Test Builder is the fastest way to get up and running and so we will use that.
+   Using the Test Builder is the fastest way to get up and running, so we will use that.

 1. Press the `Start Building` button.
 1. This will display the **Test Builder** interface.

    ![Test builder](testBuilder.png)

    If you use the `RECORD A SCENARIO` button you will need to install a Chrome extension that will create a script based upon your actions in Google Chrome.
 Feel free to do this if you would like.
 However, I like to keep the things I install in my development environment to a minimum.
-Instead we will record and upload a HTTP Archive (HAR) file that Chrome can easily build for you.
+Instead, we will record and upload a HTTP Archive (HAR) file that Chrome can easily build for you.

 1. Rename the test from the default to `Login and order pizza`.